HamzaEssh22/Data-Streaming-Pipeline/README.md

 ## Introduction

-This project serves as a comprehensive guide to building an end-to-end data engineering pipeline.
-It covers each stage from data ingestion to processing and finally to storage, utilizing a robust tech stack that includes Apache Airflow, Python, Apache Kafka, Apache Zookeeper, Apache Spark, and Cassandra.
-Everything is containerized using Docker for ease of deployment and scalability.
+This project provides a comprehensive guide to building an end-to-end data engineering pipeline.
+It encompasses all stages from data ingestion to processing and storage, utilizing a robust tech stack that includes Apache Airflow, Python, Apache Kafka, Apache Zookeeper, Apache Spark, and Cassandra.
+Docker is used for containerization to facilitate ease of deployment and scalability.

 ## System Architecture